dalalayan1/PDP-with-filters/README.md

 # PDP
-## A simple Product Dsiplay Page using category functionality
+## A simple Product Dsiplay Page along with category filtering

 - Data is fetched from real API.
 - App is created using react-create-app generator.